 Leave replacements and specially funded positions

-All candidates seeking equivalency must submit an Equivalency Request Form (Appendix A) to the District Office of Human Resources.
+All candidates seeking equivalency must submit an Equivalency Request Form (Appendix A) with appropriate documentation to demonstrate conclusive evidence of equivalency with their online application packet.

 If an applicant does not agree with the results of his/her equivalency request, an appeal may be submitted to the Equivalency Oversight Committee using the Equivalency Appeal Request Form (Appendix D).
-This appeal is reviewed based on adhearance to equivalency process and procedures only.
+This appeal is reviewed based on adherenceto equivalency process and procedures only.
 If the evaluation adheres to the guidelines for equivalency, the Discipline-Based Minimum Qualifications/Equivalency Committee’s (MQ/EQ Committee) decision will stand.
 If the evaluation deviates from the guidelines for equivalency, the MQ/EQ Committee will be asked to re-evaluate the request, using the correct procedures.
 The applicant will be notified with the EqOC Appeal Determination Form (Appendix E).

 Equivalency Criteria/Qualification